Wheel Strategy Backtester

 Frequently Asked Questions

-Can you backtest the wheel strategy?
+Can you actually backtest the wheel strategy?